KaiTheRedNinja/Jumbleum/Notes.docc/Geography/Topics/Everyday Life/Sustainable Development.md

 The approach to these sustainability requirements varies from place to place, and across time.
 For example, China has focused a lot on economic sustainability and largely ignored environmental sustainability.

+A holistically sustainable development meets these criteria:
+- It meets the needs of the present population by having high standards of living for all.
+- Ensures that future generations can meet their needs
+- An over-focus on one dimension may lead to other dimensions being overlooked.
+- Approaches to sustainable development vary from place to time

 ## Ecosystem services in urban neighbourhoods

 > Definition: Ecosystem: An ecosystem is a geographic area where living communities and non-living environments interact